NotSlater/SMSBomber/README.md

 # SMS Reaper
 This is a program that will spam a phone number with texts through a spam email.
 This program is for educational use only and I do not take responsibilty for anything you use it for.
+You can use multiple emails to not get rate limited on one email.

 **Before you use**
 ```